automician/snippets/java/properties/javapropertiesfiledemo/README.md

     [Properties reading] ---------------------------------------------------------
     ```

-    properties were corrected according to the system properties sent in command line
+    properties were corrected according to the system properties filled through the command line